Vincenzo Capozzoli is head of the Digital Pole for Archaeology and History of Art at Paris 1 University. During his

 Romane Jamet Roudenko-Bertin

-Romane is a student in Cultural Heritage at Université Paris 1 Panthéon Sorbonne.
-For her master thesis she is working on the History of Asia Minor’s excavations and the Ottoman Empire’s cultural heritage legislation under the direction of Alain Duplouy.
-During her studies she developed an increased interest for the cultural heritage in all its aspects and matters.
-She had the chance to do an internship for the conservation of the Cernuschi Museum’s ancient collections.
+Romane is a student in Cultural Heritage at Université Paris 1.
+For her Master thesis she is working on the history of excavations in Asia Minor’s and on the Ottoman Empire’s cultural heritage legislation under the direction of Alain Duplouy.
+She has had the opportunity to do an internship at the Cernuschi Museum on the conservation of its ancient collections.
 Romane also went on a field survey in ancient Samnium (actual Molise) with the Università degli Studi di Napoli.
-In 2019 she joined the Pietragalla Project’s team as responsible for the digital enhancement of the project.
+In 2019 she joined the Pietragalla Project team as head of digital enhancement.

 David Andreas (HU), Emma Bisson (P1), Michelle Grau (HU), Mara Iacoviello (Università “La Sapienza” – Roma), Felicia Kant (HU), Auxanne Lebeller (P1), Mia Molitor (HU), Hannah Volger (HU), Mariana Silva Porto (P1).

 Elisa Brandstatt (P1: 2019), Mathilde Courcier (P1: 2018), Aline Dauvillier (P1: 2017), Lou Godefroy (P1: 2018), Alexander Hoer (FU:2017), Miriam Nova (P1: 2017), Luciarita Nunziata (P1: 2017-18), Cristiana Pace (P1:2019), Patrick Rieger (HU:2019), Jessica Schneeweis (HU:2019), Rolf Spoleder (HU:2017).